Emmedson/simple_shell/README.md

 # Description

-    dash is a simple UNIX interpreter that gets command from a file or from a       user input and executes them
+    hsh is a simple UNIX interpreter that gets command from a file or from a       user input and executes them

 # How hsh works
       1. Prints a prompt and waits for a command from the user